shogo4405/HaishinKit.swift/.github/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Posting duplicate comments with the same or nearly identical content.

 ## Enforcement Responsibilities